Occupational Employment and Wages, May 2020

 (7) The value is less than .005 percent of industry employment.

 (8) Estimate not released.

+(9) The location quotient is the ratio of the area concentration of occupational employment to the national average concentration.
 A location quotient greater than one indicates the occupation has a higher share of employment than average, and a location quotient less than one indicates the occupation is less prevalent in the area than average.

-Other OES estimates and related information:
+Other OEWS estimates and related information:

-Last Modified Date: March 25, 2015
+Last Modified Date: March 31, 2021